t9tio/tomato-pie/README.md

 ## Features

-- A [mac os reminder](https://support.apple.com/zh-cn/guide/reminders/welcome/mac) like todo list
-- Pomodoro Technique
-  - show tomatoes of last 12 hours on clock
+- start new pomodoro from TODO list
 - red part: 25 minutes for one tomato
 - green part: 5 minutes for rest
-  - get notifications when a tomato is finished
+- show tomatoes of last 12 hours on clock
-  - view tomato history
+- view tomato history on calendar
 - override default page for new tab
 - indicate time on the extension icon
+- get notifications when a tomato is finished

 ## Screenshots